moderndatacompany/dataos.info/docs/resources/depot.md

 The `spec` section in the YAML configuration file plays a crucial role in directing the Depot to the precise location of your data and providing it with the hierarchical structure of the data source.
 By defining the specification parameters, you establish a mapping between the data and the hierarchy followed within DataOS.

-The hierarchical structure within DataOS is represented as follows:
+Within DataOS, the hierarchical structure of a data source is represented as follows:

 ![Depot Specifications](./depot/depot_hierarchy.png)

+<center><i>Hierarchical Structure of a Data Source within DataOS</i></center>

 Once this mapping is established, it automatically generates the Uniform Data Link (UDL) that can be used throughout DataOS to access the dataset.
 As a reminder, the UDL has the format: `dataos://[depot]:[collection]/[dataset]`.